 VIRTUAL TEAMS AND TEAM DECISION MAKING

-In this study, majority group members of a virtual team were given different scenarios in which they had to either respond to or ignore a minority member’s comment about information that contradicted the majority viewpoint.
-Results revealed that majority members engaged with minority viewpoints when secret conversation opportunities (e.g. private chat options) were available to all group members.
-The reason for this was quite simple; majority members perceive their power to be reduced when other group members can privately converse with one another.
-Consequently, majority group members are more likely to engage with minority group members in front of the entire group in an effort to maintain power.
+In this study, majority group members of a virtual team were given different scenarios in which they had to either respond to or ignore a minority-opinion member’s comment about information that contradicted the majority viewpoint.
+Results revealed that majority members engaged with minority-opinion viewpoints when secret conversation opportunities (e.g., private chat options) were available to all group members.
+The reason for this was quite simple: majority members perceive their power to be reduced when other group members can privately converse with one another.
+Consequently, majority group members are more likely to engage with minority-opinion group members in front of the entire group in an effort to maintain power.